PCLAeroParams/TChem-atm/docs/methodology.md

 k_f = A \mathrm{exp} \Big( \frac{C}{\mathrm{T}} \Big)  \frac{\mathrm{T}}{D}^B (1+ E\,\mathrm{P})
 $$

 Where, $A$, $B$, $C$, and $D$ are kinetic constants.
-As an example of the following reaction from the carbon bond 5 mechanism,
+As an example, the following reaction from the Carbon Bond 5 mechanism,

 $$
-O_3 + NO \rightarrow NO_2 + O_2
+O_3 + NO \rightarrow NO_2 + O_2,
 $$

-The kinetic constants must be provided using the following YAML configuration:
+has the following information provided using the following YAML configuration:

 ```yaml
 - MUSICA_name: R3